 Overview

 A week of ice climbing in the Rjukan area in Norway; Rjukan is a mecca for waterfall ice and justifiably popular, with everything from roadside cragging to huge multipitch routes (up to 800m long!) in a unique area.
 Rjukan caters to all levels from beginner ice climbers just starting out (we can provide all the technical kit), through to those learning the skills to lead ice for themselves.
 With a low instructor ratio of 1:2 our expert instructors will get the most out of your time in Norway.
+Rjukan does work well for bigger groups so if you’d like to spread the cost amongst more friends for a sociable trip get in touch

 The ice season is far more reliable here than back home in Scotland, and combined with the short walk-ins it’s an ideal place to actually learn & be coached in technique without being battered by storm conditions.
 These weeks can be a great primer for the Scottish Winter season helping increase confidence climbing on the consistent, solid, steeper Norwegian ice and are epic in the best sense of the word!